|Guide||♦||66 Triplogs||0 Topics|

 Get ready Arizona!
 Experience one of Arizona's best!
 The Huckaby Trail!
 My first venture on the Huckaby Trail left me with good memories.
 From Schnebly Hill Road the trailhead is well built.
-Plenty of parking, good trail information and a restroom.
-This trailhead is actually a few hundred yards away from the original trail to make room for parking.
-You could actually park in the lower parking area and save a few steps.
+Plenty of parking, good trail information, and a restroom.
+This trailhead is a few hundred yards away from the original trail to make room for parking.
+You could park in the lower parking area and save a few steps.

 A few cairns and signs guide you on your way in the beginning.
-The first of two descents is encountered right away.
+The first of two descents are encountered right away.
 Early 1999 this was bulldozed to make the trail flow easy.
-On your way back up the other side you can look over and see the trail going down.
+On your way back up the other side, you can look over and see the trail going down.
 I'm sure some will complain about the width of the trail and how it isn't natural at that point.
 All I have to say is if you don't get out there and volunteer don't complain.

 Okay, continuing up from the wash the trail is easy to find.
 Vistas start popping up around each turn.
 Looking to the South back over Schnebly Hill Road is the terminus of Munds Mountain.
 Snoopy is taking a nap there!
 I swear!
 The small rock making up Snoop's nose is limestone which is less erosive than the Schnebly Hill Sandstone below.
 Marg's Draw Trail takes you around that formation.
 Munds Mountain got its name from Jim Munds who started the route we call Schnebly Hill today.
-Schnebly Hill Road acquired it's name from the homestead of Sedona Schnebly near the roads end.
+Schnebly Hill Road acquired its name from the homestead of Sedona Schnebly near the road's end.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.